eigerco/polka-storage/rfcs/006-delia-replication.md

 ### Provider Selection

 Currently, the FE allows the user to select one storage provider from a list.
-With the multi-deal approach for replication, we will change that to let Delia automatically pick 3 different storage providers at random.
+With the multi-deal approach for replication, we will change that to let Delia automatically pick the 3 cheapest storage providers.

 ### Storage Provider Considerations